-Three friends are engaged in an animated discussion.
-While their conversation is lost to us, we feel included thanks to their expressive, if mute gestures.
-Baldrighi, on the left, modestly stands to the side.
+Three friends engage in animated discussion; we feel included thanks to their expressive, if mute gestures.
+Baldrighi modestly stands to the left.
 The figure at centre gazes back at us, acknowledging our presence; he is perhaps the painter Alexander Roslin (1718–1793).
 The company is convivial, the setting intimate.
-Unlike the others, Baldrighi wears a cap, not the wig expected for public display, suggesting the three have met at the artist's home.
-The spirited application of paint - the strokes clearly visible - matches the mood.
+Unlike the others, Baldrighi wears a cap, not the wig expected for public display, suggesting the three are meeting at his home.
+The spirited application of paint matches the mood.
 Such informal portraiture became increasingly important in the 18th century.